 Just because you don’t have a lot of time does not mean you can’t bake delicious treats and desserts for the Holidays.

-I added my own seasonings to make it my own.
+I added my seasonings to make it my own.
 With one cake mix, the possibilities are endless.
 I promise that you will love this Gingerbread Bundt Cake With Vanilla Glaze.

 I hope you can try this delicious Gingerbread Bundt Cake With Vanilla Glaze at home.
 If you do, please upload a pic on Instagram and tag me @Livingsweetmoments or use the hashtag #LivingSweet.
 I promise to repost it.